Risoxas/BankAPI/README.md

 # BankAPI

-Bank account api to transfer money
+Bank account api to transfer money, ask for a Loan, check balance